andrasq/node-qnit/Readme.md

 Options:

 - `-C` - do not colorize console output.
 Piped output is never colorized.
-- `-f PATT, --filter PATT` - run only the tests matching the pattern (TODO: not implemented)
+- `-f PATT, --filter PATT` - only run tests whose full name contains the string PATT
+- `--fork-files` - run each test file in a separate process
 - `-h, --help` - built in usage
 - `--no-exit` - do not call process.exit() when done, wait for a clean shutdown
 - `-r PACKAGE, --require PACKAGE` - load the package before starting the tests
-- `--stop-on-failure` - do not continue with the test suite if one of the tests fails
+- `--stop-on-failure, -b, --bail` - do not continue with the test suite if one of the tests fails
 - `-t MS, --timeout MS` - ms idle timeout to wait for a test to call done() (default 2000)
-- `-v, --verbose` - show more information about the tests run (TODO: not implemented)
 - `-V, --version` - print the qunit version and exit

-## Nodeunit Unit Tests
+## Nodeunit Compatibility

 Nodeunit runs the test exported via `module.exports`.
 The test can be a test function or an object containing test functions and/or test objects.
 Functions